 The company Gluu (also at @GluuFederation) hosts the OXAuth open-source project, to which it has contributed an UMA component.
 The main use case for this implementation is enterprise usage; see the Enterprise UMA case study, the March 2014 "UMA for the Enterprise" webinar slides and recording, Gluu's UMA page, and its YouTube channel for more info.

 Gluu has also implemented a crowdfunded Apache server plugin that enables web apps in an Apache container to be UMA-protected.

 Gluu has also proposed an "OX UMA claim profile"; for more information, see the Third-Party Profiles page.

-The company Jericho Systems has announced a product, EnterSpace 9, with UMA support, and has previously announced another UMA-enabled product, Consentral, based on MITREid Connect (see below), with UMA support; in 2015 it performed a Privacy on FHIR demonstration with UMA support.
+In 2015 the company Jericho Systems announced a product, Consentral on FHIR, with UMA support; it also performed a Privacy on FHIR demonstration with UMA support.

 This older Java implementation includes an UMA/j framework and sample applications.
 See the SMART blog.
 The OAuth portion, originally named leeloo, was contributed to Apache Amber (now Apache Oltu, which is going to include OpenID Connect and good JWT support too).
 Part the SMART project involves development of set of open-source Python libraries, called Puma, for UMA-enabling web apps to become UMA resource servers and clients.
 Note that this SMART project is distinct from the SMART health IT initiative.